MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 <details>
 <summary>Click to expand: How Rendering Actually Happens</summary>

-You've been working with `GeometryBuffer`—a specialized buffer for vertex data.
+You've been working with `GeometryBuffer`, a specialized buffer for vertex data.
 But there's a hidden orchestrator: **RootGraphicsBuffer**.

 **The Graphics Subsystem runs its own thread:**